marcgarciamassaneda/GuideBot-Team-Piola/PROJECTE_FINAL/README.md

 - `print_graph(graph)`: Prints every node and all its adjacent edges information of a graph.
 It has debugging functionality.
 - `get_directions(graph, source_location, destination_location)`: Gives a list with
-information of the guidance of the shortest route from the source location to the destination location .
+information for the guidance of the shortest route from the source location to the destination location .
 The two points are given through their coordinates (latitude, longitude).
 Every section of the route has the following structure in the list: